winston-lab/net-and-rna-seq/README.md

 An analysis pipeline for NET-seq or RNA-seq data with the following major steps:

+- processing of the 5' molecular barcode, if present
 - 3' adapter and quality trimming with [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html)
-- processing of the 5' molecular barcode, if present
+    - if analyzing RNA-seq, also trim poly-A tails
 - alignment with [Tophat2](https://ccb.jhu.edu/software/tophat/index.shtml)
 - selection of unique mappers
 - removal of PCR duplicates, if molecular barcodes were used